Sewing Machines and Pudding

 Engineers Without Borders

 Years later, after I had left engineering and been a musician for a while, someone mentioned Engineers Without Borders to me, which I had never heard of.
 I looked into it, joined the organization, and learned a lot having nothing to do with injection molding and everything to do with water supply and that pesky question of human waste.
-I’ve spent the last nine years working in Nepal on rural water supply systems, managing projects and people and using my engineering in the most rewarding way possible.
+I spent a dozen years working in Nepal on rural water supply systems, managing projects and people and using my engineering in the most rewarding way possible.
 Few experiences can surpass seeing water come out of a new tap in a village that has never had running water.
 Once again, I am lucky.